 Check for the Gap Waiver Provision in a Lease Agreement

-What Could Make Gap Insurance at a Dealer or Through a Car Loan More Expensive?
+What Could Make Gap Insurance More Expensive?

-When you add gap insurance to your car loan or lease, you may end up paying interest on the gap insurance because it may become part of the amount financed.
+When you add gap insurance to your car loan or lease, you may end up paying interest on the gap insurance, because it may become part of the amount financed.

 If you think of it in these terms, there's a good chance you will be saving yourself a lot of money by choosing an option that does not work itself into your loan payments.

-You may also benefit from the option to cancel the coverage at any time if you decide the gap insurance is no longer necessary for you.
+By purchasing gap insurance somewhere other than the dealer, you may also benefit from the option to cancel the coverage at any time if you decide the gap insurance is no longer necessary for you.
 When it is financed into your loan or lease, you will be paying it off for the term of the financing.

 Tips Before You Purchase Gap Insurance

-Assess the need for gap insurance from year to year, as the balance of your loan decreases, your need for gap insurance may also disappear.
+Assess the need for gap insurance from year to year.
+As the balance of your loan decreases, your need for gap insurance may also disappear.